Updated: 8/21/2018 | August 21st, 2018

-On the second Wednesday of the month, Kristin Addis from Be My Travel Muse writes a guest column featuring tips and advice on solo female travel.
+Kristin Addis from Be My Travel Muse is our go to solo female travel expert and writes a guest column featuring tips and advice.
 It’s an important topic I can’t adequately cover, so I brought in an expert to share her advice.
-This month her column is on safety tips, since it’s been a common question on my book tour stops.
+This month her column is on safety tips since it’s been a common question among women travelers.

 Most people are scared before taking off on their first solo adventure (or in my case, 30th solo adventure).
 It’s easy to be nervous before heading somewhere new.
 There are a lot of unknown factors (will you make friends? will you be safe?) that you’ll turn over and over in your brain.